UV Resin Vs Epoxy Resin: Here Are The Differences

 No matter what type of resin you are using, a proper resin mask is a must have.

-See our article about resin safety precautions before using any type of resin.
+See this article about resin safety precautions before using any type of resin.

 This makes UV resin great for small, layered designs, like doming or jewelry.
 Epoxy is better suited for larger projects where you don’t need to add as many layers quickly.